wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 If you want the <strong>maximum on-board 8GB RAM</strong> on each board, order the <a target="_blank" href="https://www.raspberrypi.com/products/raspberry-pi-4-model-b/?variant=raspberry-pi-4-model-b-8gb">Raspberry Pi 4 B</a> (dual displays, 1.5GHz quad-core, 15W USB-C, 2xUSBv2, 2xUSBv3) -- BMC2711 <a target="_blank" href="https://www.horione.com/shop/4-b-8-model-pi-raspberry-gb">$67.49 (with no SD card) from Horione</a> or <a target="_blank" href="https://www.aliexpress.com/item/4000069398795.html?_randl_currency=USD&_randl_shipto=US&src=google&aff_fcid=3e83a28aae264343827b958b1a6c8632-1648061139548-02952-UneMJZVf&aff_fsk=UneMJZVf&aff_platform=aaf&sk=UneMJZVf&aff_trace_key=3e83a28aae264343827b958b1a6c8632-1648061139548-02952-UneMJZVf&terminal_id=223b83d2f8bd44ec91f1e2831cde0b20&afSmartRedirect=y">$157.86 with power, 32 GB SD, and fan in clear case from AliExpress</a>, or <a target="_blank" href="https://www.canakit.com/raspberry-pi-4-extreme-kit.html">$187.90 w/128 SD "Extreme Kit" with fan in black box and cables from CanaKit</a>.

+The Extreme Kit's box comes with a <strong>fan</strong>, because heat reduces the life of a board.

+<strong>Heat sinks</strong> glued on top of each chip helps to difuse heat.

 Power supply:
    * Pi 3 INPUT: 0.3 A, OUTPUT: +5V = 2.5A with micro USB port
    * Pi 4 INPUT: 0.5 A, OUTPUT: +5.1V = 3.0A with USB-C port
    <br /><br />

-You'll want a fan or high heat would reduce the life of a board.

 You'll need at least one monitor display.
 CAUTION: Multiple displays will make the chip run hotter.
 The Pi supoports 1900x1080 (HD) monitors with full-size HDMI ports.

 Newer Pi have <strong>mini HDMI</strong> ports, so be sure to have an adapter or a cable with a mini on one end and a full HDMI adapter on the other end.

+   * The black ports are v2 for a mouse and keyboard.
+   * The blue ports are v3 for ?
+   <br /><br />

+Speaker

 ### Competitor SBC hardware